0iEpFAXv/pexpect_kernel/README.rst

 Docker Usage
 ------------

-For docker based usage, set up these environment variables (the values are just examples JOVYAN_STACK_PATH is optional unless you use the ghci kernel):
+For docker based usage, set up these environment variables.
+These values are just examples, but the directories should allow reading and writing.
+The JOVYAN_STACK_PATH is used by ghci_jupyter_lab container.

 .. code:: shell